 Dissertation Support:

 While The Writing Center is offering this fellowship as a way to provide training and experience useful on the job market, we are ultimately interested in supporting fellows’ dissertation and other writing progress.
 To that end, all selected fellows will receive individual and group writing support.
+For example, our interdisciplinary group of fellows meets every other week to share and discuss each other’s writing as part of the six-hour weekly commitment.

 Duration: